krondorl/krondorl/README.md

 I'm a curious person with a wide range of interests.

-- 🔭 I’m currently working as a full-stack developer.
+- 🔭 I’m currently working as a front-end and full-stack developer.
-- 🌱 I’m learning German and the Rust programming language.
 - 💬 Ask me about music production, or audio engineering.

 My usual tech stack: